Man caught trying to board flight with loaded handgun

 He was charged with having a concealed handgun in his bag and with being a felon in possession of a firearm.
 Winn has two prior felony burglary convictions and a conviction for unlawful use of a weapon, authorities said.

-Winn was bound for Minneapolis and then Tuscon, according to the case documents.
+Winn was bound for Minneapolis and then Tucson, according to the case documents.

 U.S. Attorney spokesman Don Ledford said authorities believe Winn had "no terrorist motives or connections."

-Note: (This story was corrected in sixth paragraph to fix the spelling of Tucson)